St. Clair Hospital

 The St. Clair Hospital is a historic building in the King-Lincoln Bronzeville neighborhood of Columbus, Ohio.
 It was listed on the National Register of Historic Places in 2001.
 The building was commissioned as a general hospital, built in 1911, and operated until 1940.
 It subsequently served as a convalescent home from 1940 to 1946.
 The building became a hotel, known as the Hotel St. Clair in 1948, operating until 1976.
 In the early 2000s, the building was renovated for senior citizen housing.
+In 2017, the building was run down and vacant.
+It was sold to a local developer who renovated it into market rate apartments.
+The building currently has 32 apartment units for rent, a tenant lounge, and a laundry room.

 The building is one of eight surviving sites listed in The Green Book in Columbus.